rafamss/splunk_administration/develop/timeline_spl.md

-# How to compare periods of time using appendcols
+# How to compare periods of time using appendcols and timewrap commands
 **Created by:** Rafael Santos
 **Version:** 1.0.0
 **Splunk Version:** Above 7.x